Northern Edition

 It is a real-time show of strength, and we should take this in tandem with what unfolded in Bloemfontein over the last fortnight.
 Back in the late 1990s, when Ireland were waking up to the relationship between physical fitness and winning Test matches, the IRFU latched onto the cryotherapy chambers of Spala in Poland as a staple in the diet.
 Spala, by any account, is not on anyone’s tourist trail, which brings us neatly to Bloem.

-If twinning with dullsville in central Poland feels like a lifetime ago then reaching out to South Africa’s Highveld is very much in vogue for the new Ireland.
-The second mini-tour there in three seasons, competing in the Toyota Challenge, has just been completed with another clean sheet, another successful operation in exposing emerging Irish players to overseas opposition in trying circumstances i.e. it’s very hot and there is nothing to do there.
+If twinning with dullsville in central Poland feels like a lifetime ago then reaching out to South Africa’s highveld is very much in vogue for the new Ireland.
+The second mini-tour there in three seasons, competing in the Toyota Challenge, has just been completed with a clean sheet, another successful operation in exposing emerging Irish players to overseas opposition in trying circumstances i.e. it’s very hot and there is nothing to do there.

 Lee Barron